-Unreported/Excessive Absence Failure to follow specific directions Reporting under the influence or use of alcohol and / or drugs at work Not clocking in / out as required Tardiness Breach of confidentiality Improper conduct with student(s) / staff Showing disrespect to supervising teacher/building staff or student(s) Not utilizing time as assigned by supervising teacher Inappropriate attire Lack of motivation / initiative / follow through Dishonesty / violation of acceptable use policy Other - specify Cell phone use in the classroom Not focusing on student needs in the classroom Corrective action to be taken at this time: Follow up date on corrective action: Corrective action to be taken upon furthe Follow up results: Continued employ I have reviewed this form with the emplo file. yee and he/she understands this form will become part of his/her personne Signature of Supervisor Date: Signature of Administrator Date: I have read and understand this corrective policy of poor job performance. e action form and understand what will r esult from further violations of distric Signature of Employee Date:
+Unreported/Excessive Absence Failure to follow specific directions Reporting under the influence or use of alcohol and / or drugs at work Not clocking in / out as required Tardiness Breach of confidentiality Improper conduct with student(s) / staff Showing disrespect to supervising teacher/building staff or student(s) Not utilizing time as assigned by supervising teacher Inappropriate attire Lack of motivation / initiative / follow through Dishonesty / violation of acceptable use policy Other - specify Cell phone use in the classroom Not focusing on student needs in the classroom Specifics of the incident for which correc tive action is being taken: Corrective action to be taken at this time : Follow up date on corrective action: Corrective action to be taken upon furthe er violation of district policy: Follow up results: Continued employ ment I have reviewed this form with the emp file. oyee and he/she understands this form will become part of his/her personne Signature of Supervisor Date: Signature of Administrator Date: I have read and understand this corrective policy of poor job performance. ve action form and understand what will r result from further violations of district Signature of Employee Date: